Exams: a guide for students and parents

-You will receive a candidate timetable; please check this very carefully to ensure that your entries are correct.
-If you have any queries, please speak to someone as soon as possible.
-For entry queries, please speak to the subject teacher or subject head.
-For exam organisation queries, please speak to the exams officer.
+Students will receive a candidate timetable; they must check this very carefully to ensure that their entries are correct.
+If students have any queries: for entry queries, please speak to the subject teacher or subject head and for exam organisation queries, please speak to the exams officer.

-If any problems arise during the exam session, you should speak to the appropriate person as soon as possible:
+If any problems arise during the exam session, students should speak to the appropriate person as soon as possible:

 Entry queries: email@example.com FAO: Ms Hobson